jugacostase/gtdownloader/docs/sections/credentials.md

 Even though it is not recommended, you can also pass the bearer token directly to the initializer:

-### Environment variable

-Instead of setting up a YAML file with credentials, you can also set your Twitter API bearer token as an environment variable and pass it to the TweetDownloader initializer:

 ```python
 from gtdownloader import TweetDownloader